 In December 2013 Brandon Lewis announced an extension of the Future High Streets Forum to support and reflect the changing nature of high streets to include representatives from the hospitality, leisure, food and services sectors - all of which play a major role in the success of our high streets, providing local jobs and contributing billions to the UK economy

-In January 2014 Argos, one of the UK’s leading retailers, announced it will join the Future High Streets Forum. and in April 2014, Simon Roberts, a managing director at Boots, was appointed as co-chair of the forum.
+In January 2014 Argos, one of the UK’s leading retailers, announced it would join the Future High Streets Forum. and in April 2014, Simon Roberts, a managing director at Boots, was appointed as co-chair of the forum.

 Members of the forum are also working with the department to support Portas Pilots and Town Teams and the Love Your Local Market campaign.